 For example when you go to an Open House, the hosting agent asks if you’re already working with a REALTOR®.
-If you say yes, they will honor that relationship and not solicit your business.
-If you’re not currently working with an agent, this is a great opportunity to interview them and find out if you’d like to work with them.
-Whether buying or selling, you choose one agent and that agent represents your interests in the transaction and will work hard to help you get the best deal possible.
+If you are, they will honor that relationship and not solicit your business.
+If you’re not currently working with an agent, this is a great opportunity to interview the agent and find out if you’d like to work with them.
+Whether buying or selling, you will choose one agent and that agent will represent your best interests in the transaction.

 How Are REALTORS® Paid?

 Another issue that is often misunderstood is who pays the real estate agent’s commission.
 There are usually two parties to a transaction – the seller (represented by a listing/selling agent) and the buyer (represented by a buyer’s agent).
 It's quite common for the seller to have a listing agreement with their agent and agree to pay them a commission.
 In a normal transaction, that commission is split 50/50 between the buyer’s agent and the seller’s agent.
 Occasionally, there are agreements between the buyer and their agent where the buyer will compensate their agent.

 In the U.S., most real estate agents are members of the National Association of REALTORS® (NAR) and are bound by a strict Professional Code of Ethics.
 The National Association of Realtors has a system of grievance and if a person isn’t satisfied with the performance of its members, they can file a complaint against the errant member.
 So whether you are buying or selling, it’s CRUCIAL that you find ONE great licensed agent who’s a member of NAR to work with and represent your best interests in a real estate transaction.
 Non-members aren’t bound to the same standards and ethics.